xthemadgenius/btcrec-cli/docs/Creating_and_Using_AddressDB.md

 The changes required for it to work with some of these blockchains are very minor, others are quite significant.
 Feel free to submit a PR if you want additional coins supported.
 (I don't plan to revisit this until after pushing BTCRecover to Python3, after which parsing the Ethereum blockchain would be the first priority)

 ## Pre-Made AddressDB Files
+**Note: AddressDB files are not compatible between Python2 and Python3 branches of BTCRecover.**

 I have created and uploaded AddressDatabases for the supported chains and will update them periodically.